 Tea Etiquette: Tea dos and don’ts

 An unwritten tea etiquette (until now).
 Have you ever wondered what is the correct way to drink tea?
-Have you ever looked at others and thought ‘they shouldn’t be doing that!’ or even (embarrassingly) others looking disdainfully in your direction whilst you are enjoying tea in a grand hotel.
-What follows a list of tea dos and don’ts when drinking tea.
+Have you ever looked at others and thought ‘they shouldn’t be doing that!’ or even, embarrassingly, others looking disdainfully in your direction whilst you are enjoying tea in a grand hotel.
+What follows a list of tea dos and don’ts when drinking or serving tea.

 - Use a teapot with a ‘cage’ of holes at the internal base of the spout to retain the leaf.
 You will then not need to use a tea strainer.